 Radio aids from the start

-The following local authorities in England don't currently fund radio aids for pre-school deaf children to use at home.
+As of February 2020, the following local authorities in England don't fund radio aids for pre-school deaf children to use at home.
 We think this needs to change.

 - Barking and Dagenham

 - Blackburn with Darwen

 - Newcastle Upon Tyne